(A) Hearing authority

-(a) The hearing officer may be guided, but shall not be bound, by the Ohio Rules of Evidence (7/1/2007) in conducting hearings and in making findings of fact.
+(a) The hearing officer may be guided, but shall not be bound, by the Ohio Rules of Evidence (as in effect on July 1, 2017) in conducting hearings and in making findings of fact.
 The hearing officer shall consider all relevant evidence offered at the hearing.

 (b) Hearsay evidence may be considered by the hearing officer in arriving at the findings of fact.
 However, such evidence must be critically evaluated, since it is not given under oath and cannot be cross-examined to test the perception, memory, and veracity of the declarant.

 Direct evidence shall normally be given more weight than hearsay evidence when the two are in conflict.

 (c) It shall be the responsibility of the agency to show, by a preponderance of the evidence, that its action or inaction was in accordance with rules of the Administrative Code.